nus-cs2103-AY2122S2/ip/docs/README.md

 - `edit 1 -d Grab dinner` edits the description of the first task.
 - `edit 2 -t 23102022 1400` edits the date and time of the second task.
-- `edit 3 -d Finish readings -t 11032022 1900` edits the description, and the date and time of the third task.
+- `edit 3 -d Finish readings -t 11/03/2022 19:00` edits the description, and the date and time of the third task.
-- `edit 4` invalid as missing parameters.
+- `edit 4` is invalid as it is missing parameters.

 ### `bye` - Exits Juke